 Accommodation and Living

 Volunteers are provided with three meals a day.
 Cambodian food is light and healthy and is not very spicy and hot.
-It is a fusion of different South East Asian cuisines and meals usually comprises of Rice, Vegetables, Chicken, Beef and noodles.
+It is a fusion of different Southeast Asian cuisines and meals usually comprise of Rice, Vegetables, Chicken, Beef, and noodles.

 Connect with Past Volunteers

 We encourage volunteers to get in touch with former Volunteering Solutions participants and also other program participants joining our projects.
-You are recommended to join the Volunteering Solutions Facebook Page or Facebook Group to communicate with other participants.
+You are recommended to join the Volunteering Solutions Facebook Page or Facebook Group and connect with other participants and our team.

-To read alumni interviews from past participants, visit, the Meet a Volunteer section on our website.
+To read alumni interviews from past participants, visit the Meet a Volunteer section on our website.

-To view feedback reports and testimonials from Volunteering Solutions Cambodia program participants, click here
+To view feedback reports and testimonials from Volunteering Solutions Cambodia program participants, click here.